CapitalRise Finance Limited ("CapitalRise", "we", "us" or "our") is committed to protecting and respecting your personal information and your privacy.

 4.4 Developer default could result in a delay in you receiving investment returns.
 Your investment return in respect of any delay in payment to you will be set out in the Bond Instrument or Information Memorandum.

 4.5 We will keep you up to date with the progress of efforts to collect missed payments and to recover defaulted debt.

-5.2 The Custodian will, where applicable, treat money in your CapitalRise account as “Client Money” in accordance with the FCA's client money rules.
-Client Money will be held in an approved bank account under the FCA’s rules.
+5.2 By accepting these Terms and Conditions, you appoint the Custodian to hold any subscription monies you have paid into your CapitalRise account pending clearing of the associated investment and arranging for the transaction to take place.
+Once the Custodian it has confirmed that the investments have been issued, it will release the money to the Property Company.
+The Custodian will also receive money due to you from the Property Company under the terms of an investment and hold money in connection with arranging any transaction you enter into pursuant to clause 7 (transferring your investment).
+The Custodian will treat you as its client in making these arrangements and will treat money in your CapitalRise account as “Client Money” in accordance with the FCA's client money rules.
+Client Money will be held in an approved bank account under the FCA's rules.
 The Custodian will use reasonable skill and care for the selection, use and monitoring of any approved bank with which Client Money is held, but will not be liable for their acts or their insolvency.

 5.3 All uninvested cash in your CapitalRise account is currently to be held in a Client Money bank account with Starling Bank Limited.

 5.4 You should note that unless otherwise agreed the Client Money will be held in a pooled account and will not be separately identifiable from Client Money of other clients of the Custodian or its associates on Starling Bank’s books and records.
 Accordingly, should the Custodian default on its obligations to its clients, any shortfall in Client Money held by Starling Bank Limited may be shared pro-rata among all clients whose money is held in the pooled client money account.